 Help for Overweight Dogs

 If you have a dog who might be carrying some extra pounds, low-salt, low-sugar vegetables and fruits can be a good way to help her lose weight.
+For example, you can replace some of her dog food with green beans.
+This decreases calories consumed but keeps her full.
 But don’t start a new diet for your dog without talking to your veterinarian first.
 A sudden change can upset her digestion.

 Your vet can tell you how to mix in produce to make the transition easier for your pup.
 A balanced diet is important no matter how much your dog weighs.